Half of the world’s habitable land is used for agriculture

 Ellis, E. C., Klein Goldewijk, K., Siebert, S., Lightman, D., & Ramankutty, N. (2010).
 Anthropogenic transformation of the biomes, 1700 to 2000.
 Global Ecology and Biogeography, 19(5), 589-606.

-The major uncertainty — and explanation for discrepancies — in these assessments is the allocation of ‘rangelands’: in some regions, it can be difficult to accurately quantify how much of rangelands are used for grazing, and how much is free from human pressure.
-Despite this uncertainty, most analyses tend to conclude that close to half of habitable land is used for agriculture.
+The major uncertainty — and explanation for discrepancies — in these assessments is the allocation of ‘rangelands’: in some regions, it can be difficult to accurately quantify how much rangelands are used for grazing and how much is free from human pressure.
+Despite this uncertainty, most analyses conclude that nearly half of habitable land is used for agriculture.

-3. This data is also from the UN’s Food and Agricultural Organization.
-Cropland area is around 16 million km2 (1.6 billion hectares), which is one-third of 48 million km2.
+This data is also from the UN’s Food and Agricultural Organization.
+Cropland area is around 16 million km2 (1.6 billion hectares), one-third of 48 million km2.

-4. The UN FAO does not provide breakdowns of the amount of land directly devoted to feed, food, and industrial production.
-It does provide this in tonnage terms, however, converting this to area estimates is complex, especially when co-products are considered.
+The UN FAO does not provide breakdowns of land directly devoted to feed, food, and industrial production.
+It does give this in tonnage terms; however, converting this to area estimates is complex, especially when co-products are considered.

-You can find this breakdown in table S10 of the paper’s Supplementary Information.
+This breakdown is in Table S10 of the paper’s Supplementary Information.

 This is very similar to the animal feed figures reported in a separate UN report, which estimated that one-third of croplands are used for feed production.
-We chose not to use these figures directly since they are unreferenced, and don’t provide further context of food and non-food uses.
+We chose not to use these figures directly since they are unreferenced and don’t provide further context for food and non-food uses.
 However, it does provide a useful cross-check that these sources find similar results.

 40% of the world’s protein comes from animal products, and 60% from plant-based foods.
 However, seafood is also included in animal products here.
 Around 57% of this comes from aquaculture — which requires some land to grow fish feed — while the other 43% is from wild catch, which does not use land.